pmhalvor/whale-speech/docs/ladr/LADR_0001_lightweight_detections.md

 ## Decision
-No true decision has been made yet.
+Initially, I will use the Butterworth Bandpass Filter, as it is the most lightweight and specific of the options.
-I want to run a few more experiments on encounters different distances from the hydrophone, and see how the different filters perform.
+From this, I'll gather results, and see if going straight to model would be better.
-The results fromt hat experiment can be documented here, and will help steer the decision.
+This doc will be updated with the results of the experiment.